 - You can create multiple account groups for different users to access the same type of database or the same database instance.

-Create an account group
+Create an account group.

-- Click OK to create the account group.
+Add a user to the account group.